aras-p/glsl-optimizer/src/gallium/docs/source/cso/rasterizer.rst

 ^^^^^^^^^^^^^

 light_twoside
-    If set, there are per-vertex back-facing colors.
-The draw module uses this state along with the front/back information to set the final vertex colors prior to rasterization.
+    If set, there are per-vertex back-facing colors. :ref:`Draw` uses this state along with the front/back information to set the final vertex colors prior to rasterization.